AlgoMaster Logo

 2

-• If the current number equals candidate, increment count; otherwise, decrement it.
+• Otherwise, if the current element equals candidate, increment count.

 Example Walkthrough: